suixinsuo/olympus-protocol/docs/OlympusFund.md

 ```

 #### &emsp;Description
-> Owner of the fund can disable a category of whitelist that has been eabled before.
+> Owner of the fund can disable a category of whitelist that has been enabled before.

 #### &emsp;Parameters
 > \_key: A specific category of whitelist to be enabled for the fund.
-There are the following three keys avaialbe to choose:</br>
+The following three keys are available:</br>
-1: Investment</br>
+0: Investment</br>
-2: Maintenance </br>
+1: Maintenance </br>
-3: Admin</br>
+2: Admin</br>

 #### &emsp;Returns
 > Whether the function executed successfully or not.